 A common misconception is that, because batteries provide direct current (DC), battery-powered devices must deliver DC to the patient.
 This is for the most part inaccurate, the exception being devices used for iontophoresis.
 Although DC is provided by a battery, electrotherapeutic devices may provide a variety of other waveforms, none or only one of which may be DC.
 Likewise, line-powered devices receiving alternating current (AC) from the wall outlet do not deliver true 60 Hz AC to the patient.
 Rather, the alteration of battery-provided DC and household AC to other therapeutic waveforms occurs through the use of rectifiers, transformers, filters, and regulators within electrical devices.
 These take an input current and modify the current into a waveform to be used for therapeutic purposes.

-Therapeutic electrical devices generally consist of two primary components—a signal ...
+Therapeutic electrical devices generally consist of two ...